some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-Multiple Server-Service-Instance-Entry entries shall be used, if an service instance needs to be offered on multiple interfaces.
+Multiple Server-Service-Instance-Entry entries shall be used, if a service instance needs to be offered on multiple interfaces.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_12